sous-chefs/firewall/README.md

 Resources/Providers
 -------------------
+- See `librariez/z_provider_mapping.rb` for a full list of providers for each platform and version.

 ### firewall
 #### Actions
-- :enable: *Default action* enable the firewall.  this will make any rules that have been defined 'active'.
+- `:enable`: *Default action* enable the firewall.  this will make any rules that have been defined 'active'.
-- :disable: disable the firewall. drop any rules and put the node in an unprotected state.
+- `:disable`: disable the firewall. drop any rules and put the node in an unprotected state.
-- :flush: Runs `iptables -F`.
+- `:flush`: Runs `iptables -F`.
 Only supported by the iptables firewall provider.
+- `:save`: Runs `service iptables save` under iptables, adds rules permanently under firewall.
+Not supported in ufw.

 #### Attribute Parameters
 - name: name attribute. arbitrary name to uniquely identify this resource
 - log_level: level of verbosity the firewall should log at. valid values are: :low, :medium, :high, :full. default is :low.

-#### Providers
-- `Chef::Provider::FirewallUfw`
-    - platform_family default: debian

-    - `Chef::Provider::FirewallIptables`
-        - platform_family default: rhel

 #### Examples